The history of essential oils is an interesting one... and it goes way back in time.

 Consider a few highlights of the history of essential oils...

-And when King Tut's tomb was opened in 1922, 50 alabaster jars for holding oils were discovered.
-The valued oils were no longer present because they were stolen by robbers who left the gold of the tomb behind.
+And when King Tut's tomb was opened in 1922, 50 alabaster jars for holding aromatic oils were discovered.
+But the valued oils were no longer present because they were stolen by robbers... who left the gold of the tomb behind.

 The scriptures contain a rich history involving biblical oils.
 This history not only enriches one's faith but also one's confidence in essential oils.

 The Arabians, around 500 B.C., developed a thriving frankincense trade.
 Demand was so great that the trade route was known as the “Frankincense Trail.”

 Queen Hatshepsut, Alexander the Great, and Napolean all sought to obtain and use essential oils.

 Essential oils were also used by early American colonists.

 For many years there appeared to be little interest in essential oils.
 But things of value have a way of coming back.
 And for this reason the history of essential oils continues.